Proven Jolly Phonics Methods for Reading and Writing

 NOTE: The same skills and teaching practices can be applied when teaching or learning about the French Language.

 As a Jolly Phonics Trainer (since 2002), I often had teachers and parents ask about high-quality, low-cost resources to complement the Jolly Phonics program.
-I often shared resources I had created for my students, and in turn, decided to become a teacher-author at Teachers Pay Teachers.
+I frequently shared resources I had created for my students, and in turn, decided to become a teacher-author at Teachers Pay Teachers.

 Wishing you all a most amazing day!
 Laurie Fyke